About Teen Suicide

 Some parents are reluctant to ask teens if they have been thinking about suicide or hurting themselves.
 Some fear that by asking, they will plant the idea of suicide in their teen's head.

-It's always a good idea to ask, even though doing so can be difficult.
+It's always a good idea to ask, even though it can be hard.
 Sometimes it helps to explain why you're asking.
 For instance, you might say: "I've noticed that you've been talking a lot about wanting to be dead.
 Have you been having thoughts about trying to kill yourself?"

-If your teen is in a crisis situation, your local emergency room can conduct a comprehensive psychiatric evaluation and refer you to the appropriate resources.
-If you're unsure about whether you should bring your child to the emergency room, contact your doctor or call (800) SUICIDE for help.
+If your teen is in a crisis situation, your local emergency room can do a psychiatric evaluation and refer you to the right resources.
+If you're unsure about whether you should bring your child to the emergency room, call your doctor.

-Remember that ongoing conflicts between a parent and child can fuel the fire for a teen who is feeling isolated, misunderstood, devalued, or suicidal.
-Get help to air family problems and resolve them in a constructive way.
-Also let the mental health professional know if there is a history of depression, substance abuse, family violence, or other stresses at home, such as an ongoing environment of criticism.
+Remember that conflicts between a parent and child can make things worse for teens who feel isolated, misunderstood, devalued, or suicidal.
+Get help for family problems and resolve them in a healthy way.
+Tell the mental health professional if your family has a history of depression, substance abuse, or domestic violence.
+Talk about any other stresses at home, such as an ongoing environment of criticism.

 Helping Teens Cope With Loss